alanszlosek/data-type-tables/readme.markdown

 Tests
 ====

-1. Create an sqlite3 database with reload.sh.
+1. Create an sqlite3 database with createDb.sh.
-1. Populate the database with: ./t 00
+1. Populate the database with: ./runTest.sh 00
-1. Run more tests (01 and so on): ./t 01
+1. Run more tests (01 and so on): ./runTest.sh 01